How to Work At Home In Freelance Writing

 If you’d like to try your hand at freelance writing, here’s how to get started:

-8) Learn to manage your time to meat deadlines.
+8) Learn to manage your time to meet deadlines.

 Here are resources for freelance writing jobs: